ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureHoldingCircular.rst

 IProcedureHoldingCircular
 =========================

-.. py:class:: IProcedureHoldingCircular
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureHoldingCircular

    object

    Interface used to access the options for a holding circular procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureHoldingCircular

 Overview
 --------